-- Use System Options: The MPS/MRP tab of the System Options can be used to automatically reset the sub-job need dates based on the parent jobs when the schedule changes.
+- Use System Options: The MPS/MRP tab of the System Options can automatically reset the sub-job need dates based on the parent jobs when the schedule changes.

 Note: setting up the sub-job need dates using the system options will override changes made in the MPS/MRP Optimize tab.
-To use the options of the MPS/MRP Optimize tab, make sure that you select “Disabled” for the Set Sub-Job Need Dates field of the system options.
+To use the MPS/MRP Optimize tab options, make sure that you select “Disabled” for the Set Sub-Job Need Dates field of the system options.

 - To earlier of JIT and scheduled start date: The need date of the sub-job is set to the earlier of its JIT start date or its parent job’s scheduled start date.

 - To JIT date: The need date of the sub-job is set to the JIT start date of its parent job.